thelastoutpostworkshop/gpio_viewer/README.md

 ```

 ## Usage
->ℹ️ You can also use get examples provided with the library in the Arduino IDE through the menu `File > Examples > GPIOViewer`<br>
+>ℹ️ You can also get examples provided with the library in the Arduino IDE through the menu `File > Examples > GPIOViewer`<br>
 >ℹ️ You only need to include the library, declare the GPIOViewer and call begin() at the end of your setup, and that's it!<br>
 >ℹ️ The URL to the web GPIO viewer application is printed on the serial monitor<br>
 ```c